© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel Eiddew platform cairn is a scheduled monument protected by Cadw under reference MG312.
 View the official record →

-Moel Eiddew platform cairn is a Neolithic or Bronze Age funerary and ritual monument located in Wales and registered with Cadw as a Scheduled Ancient Monument under reference MG312.
+Moel Eiddew platform cairn is a Neolithic or Bronze Age funerary monument located in Wales, designated as a scheduled ancient monument under the reference Cadw SAM MG312.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG312.

 Moel Eiddew platform cairn dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel Eiddew platform cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG312.